 One of the results of the attack was that the transfer of D Company, to the 194th, was never completed.
 The company fought with the 194th but retained its designation of being part of the 192nd and appeared on the battalion’s daily reports, and after the war, it was listed on the battalion’s unit citations.

 The 194th, with D Company, was moved, the night of the 12th, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
 On December 13, the tankers were moved 80 kilometers from Clark Field to do reconnaissance and to guard beaches.
 On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were used to test the ground to see if it could support tanks.

-PFC.
-Crate D. Anderson was reported Missing in Action and was reported to have died on Friday, December 26, 1941.
-It is not known where he was buried, but after the war, his remains were positively identified and returned to the United States at the request of his family.
+PFC Crate D. Anderson was reported Missing in Action and was reported to have died on Friday, December 26, 1941.
+It is not known where he was buried, but it may have been in a local cemetery.
+After the war in 1948, his remains were positively identified and returned to the United States at the request of his family.

-In January 1949, PFC.
+PFC Crate D. Anderson’s remains were returned to the United States on January 13, 1949, on the U.S.A.T.
+Jack J. Pendleton.
+On February 6, 1949, PFC.
 Crate D. Anderson was buried at Upper Yellow Creek Cemetery in Graham County, North Carolina.